usc-isi-bass/AutoCPS/autocoder/README.md

 The script will generate one root directory for each semantically different file, which will include the following files:

-*`config.json` - corresponding attributes used to generate the code
+*`config.json` - Corresponding attributes used to generate the code.
+This has the same layout as the `build_config.json` file, but will contain the array element used to generate the code for each entry

 *`fsw` - source files including autocoded bits for the FSW

 *`build-*` - build directories containing binaries for given compiler preset